 In our time, it feels as though life is changing in ways and at a pace unprecedented in human history.
 What happens if the earth cannot produce abundantly due to a changing climate?
 What if there is worldwide starvation far beyond what we see today?
 If many human beings become “the useless class,” as Harari imagines the possibility?
-If we develop the capability to extend life indefinitely?
-If “synthetic” beings develop consciousness and threaten our human position at the top of the food chain?
-Or on a smaller scale, if the United States is no longer in control of its own destiny, we are taken over by a hostile power?
+What happens if we develop the capability to extend life indefinitely?
+Or if “synthetic” beings develop consciousness and threaten our human position at the top of the food chain?
+Or on a smaller scale, if the United States is no longer in control of its own destiny, we are taken over by a hostile power, external or internal to us?
 None of these events is completely outside the range of possibility.

 But consider the experiences of catastrophic change reported in the Hebrew Bible.
 Yes, the world was smaller, more local, but it was the entire world to those represented in the text: Abraham and his family leave their home for an unknown world.
 After settling into a semi-nomadic existence in their new home, a lush and fertile land, they suffer a drought that sends them to Egypt for food where they descend into harsh slavery.

 The Israelites are freed, wander through a desert for forty years, establish a kingdom and all the apparatus of state that goes with it, endure a civil war and division of their nation, watch as the northern kingdom is conquered by a powerful Middle Eastern empire, then suffer through that empire’s successor conquering their own southern kingdom.